Loft Conversion Guide

 The roof imposed load and dead load from roof tiles or slates, timber battens, underlay or boards, rafters, insulation and linings is measured on the slope, the total weight is resolved to produce a vertical load on plan.

-The specification of the windows is particularly important in loft conversions, not only are they crucial in providing in providing sufficient ventilation suitable for installation.
+The specification of the windows is particularly important in loft conversions, not only are they crucial in providing sufficient ventilation suitable for installation.
 Both centre-pivot and top-hung windows can be rotated to provide access for cleaning.
 Repainting of the pre-finished external aluminium cladding is not necessary.

 Incorporating a roof window will usually reduce the total roof load since the weight of the window may be less than that of the roofing materials, which it replaces.
 The imposed load on the roof is unaffected.
 Narrow roof windows can be fitted between rafters of 600mm spacing, otherwise trimmed openings will be formed to fit the required size of window.